Clubs Are Trump

-Clubs Are Trump is a 1917 American short comedy film featuring Harold Lloyd.
+Clubs Are Trump is a 1917 American silent comedy short film featuring Harold Lloyd.

 Plot

 Harold Lloyd and Snub Pollard are "two famous lascars" who annoy several wooing couples in a public park.
 Eventually their antics enrage a large suitor who violently tosses them into a shallow lake.
 Lloyd and Pollard emerge from the lake and fall asleep on a park bench where they simultaneously dream of living in caveman times.

 While there, they try to woo a royal harem and run afoul of the caveman king and his club-swinging minions.
 Lloyd and Pollard divert their pursuers into a pond where a crocodile resides and have the harem to themselves.
 As they embrace the females, they both wake up on the park bench embracing each other.
 A park policeman breaks up their embrace.
 Lloyd and Snub eventually trap the policemen in the crook of a low tree, but are soon on the run from dozens more officers of the law.